hildebrandt-carl/AutoLaserTestGen/src/README.md

 ## Constraints

 The constraints folder contains three files each of which generates the block positions.
-More information on prerequistis for this are given in the docs folder.
+More information on prerequisites for this are given in the docs folder.

 ## Robotic Code

-The robotic code constains collision detection, world visualization, sensor visualization, frontier exploration, SLAM, and goal publisher.
+The robotic code contains collision detection, world visualization, sensor visualization, frontier exploration, SLAM, and goal publisher.
 All of the information about installing it can be found in the docs folder.
-Informtion on running it can be found in the README inside the catkin_ws.
+Information on running it can be found in the README inside the catkin_ws.

 ## Authors